gooddata/gooddata-ui/docs/pivot_table_component.md

 id: pivot_table_component
 ---

+Pivot table expands on a regular (flat) [table](table_component.md) by allowing you to reorganize and summarize selected data beyond the typical row-column relationship without the need to create a new flat table.

-Pivot table shows data in columns and rows.
-In contrast to the standard [table](table_component.md), a pivot table allows you to break measures into columns by setting attributes in the ```columns``` prop.
-In pivot tables, you can choose to display only attributes (without any measures).
-Also, pivot tables have higher limits for the number of datapoints to display than charts.
+In GoodData.UI implementation, a pivot table allows you to break measures into columns by setting attributes in the ```columns``` prop.
+You can also choose to display only attributes (without any measures).

+Pivot tables have higher limits for the number of datapoints to display than charts.

 ![Pivot Table Component](assets/pivot_table.png "Pivot Table Component")